f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 Adding Interface and LAG Descriptions for Chassis Partitions via CLI
 --------------------------------------------------------------------

 Adding descriptions to the interfaces will make it easier to determine which interface you are monitoring when using SNMP.
-Below are examples of adding interface descriptions via CLI to interfaces within a chassi partition.
+Below are examples of adding interface descriptions via CLI to interfaces within a chassis partition.
 You should repeat this for each chassis partition and all interfaces.

 .. code-block:: bash